jejad2000/speer_backend/README.md

    - I'm familiar using this for authentication
    - JWTs are self-contained, meaning all the necessary information for authentication is included within the token itself.
 This eliminates the need to store session information on the server, making it easier to scale applications.
    - JWTs are commonly used for API authentication, as they can be easily included in the Authorization header of HTTP requests.

+**TypeScript**
+   - Better code readability and easy to maintain
+   - TypeScript's type checker can catch errors during development, before the code is executed.
+This allows developers to fix errors early, reducing the risk of runtime errors.
+   - TypeScript has a large and active community, and there are many libraries and tools available that support TypeScript.

 ## Installation